tmux-plugins/tmux-battery/README.md

  - set-option -g @batt_charging_icon ":+1:"
  - set-option -g @batt_discharging_icon ":thumbsdown:"

-Reminder: OSX allows you to insert various emojis by pressing `Cmd+Ctrl+Space`.

 Don't forget to reload TMUX environment (`$ tmux source-file ~/.tmux.conf`) after you do this.

-### Known issues
+### Limitations

 - Battery icon change most likely won't be instant.<br/>
-  For example, when you un-plug power cord it will take some time (15 - 60 seconds) for the icon to change.
+  When you un-plug power cord it will take some time (15 - 60 seconds) for the icon to change.
 This depends on the `status-interval` TMUX option.
 Setting it to 15 seconds should be good enough.

 ### Other plugins